matomo-org/developer-documentation/docs/plugins.md

 #### Authenticate users

 ### Writing tests for your plugin
 We are sure you love tests as much as we do.
 That's why we want to make it as easy as possible for you to write tests.
-You can write three different types of tests for your plugin:

- * Unit test
- * Integration test
- * Integration test that needs a database
+#### Generating a test class

 To create a test we highly recommend to use our [cli tool](#cli-tool).
 You can create a new test to executing the following command: